Mem2019/Mem2019.github.io/_posts/2019-01-11-Linux-Kernel-Pwn-Basics.md

 You may ask, why do we need to decompress it?
 Well, the reason is that we need to edit and add files inside this file system.

-Firstly, you may want to edit the file `init`.
+Firstly, you may want to edit the file `/init` or `/etc/init.d/rcS`.
 This is the bash script that will be executed when the OS starts.
 We want to change some of its content.

 We need to delete the automatic power-off, which makes our debug very inconvinient.